priyankat811/array-rotation/README.md

 Steps to run the code:
 1. Clone the repository on your system.
-2. Navigate to the folder where you have cloned the repository in command prompt.
+2. Navigate to the folder in command prompt where you have cloned the repository.
 3. Run this command: node array_rotation.js

 After running the above command you will be able see the output as: